Picovoice/rhino/demo/nodejs/README.md

       - (please) [change, set, switch] (the) $location:location lights (to) $color:color ... (etc.) ...

-Platform: 'mac'; attempting to use 'sox' to access microphone ...
 Listening for speech within the context of 'smart_lighting_mac'.
 Please speak your phrase into the microphone.

 # (say e.g. "please turn on the lights in the kitchen")